aRandomHumanoid/aRandomHumanoid/README.md

 ### Hi there 👋 Me name alb!

+I'm a CS student as Northeastern University, but I also do engineering projects on the side!
 <!--
 **aRandomHumanoid/aRandomHumanoid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.